The dynamic importance of nodes is poorly predicted by static network features: Introduction

-The results show that high network centrality metrics are not associated with the \emph{driver node(s)} defined as the node(s) which had the maximum causal impact when intervened upon across all nodes.
-Our novel metric, based on integrating time-delayed Shannon mutual information named Integrated Mutual Information (IMI), achieved significantly better performance in predicting the driver node for non-intervened dynamical systems.
-In addition, hard causal interventions lead to causal flows that differ from the non-intervened dynamics.
-Importantly, the metric does not rely on the assumptions on dynamics, nor on assumptions on structural properties of the network.
+The results show that nodes with generally nodes with high structural connectedness as measured by closeness, betweenness, eigenvector and degree centrality are not the \emph{driver node(s)}.
+Our novel metric, IMI, achieved significantly better performance in predicting the driver node for non-intervened dynamical systems.
+In addition and most importantly, hard causal interventions lead to causal flows that differ from the non-intervened dynamics.
+That is, as a function of external intervention, systemic behavior may result in in ``unnatural'' system behavior that do not occur in the unperturbed system.
+The proposed metric IMI does not rely on the assumptions on dynamics, nor on assumptions on structural properties of the network.
 Therefore, the results of this study provide scientists of all fields a novel, reliable and accurate metric for the identification of driver nodes.